 - Yeshua answered and said unto him, Art thou a master of Israel, and knowest not these things?
 Verily, verily, I say unto thee, We speak that we do know, and testify that we have seen; and ye receive not our witness.
 [You’re not the authority and I’m not one of you and somebody is going to walk away the loser.]

-- If I have told you earthly things, and ye believe not [rationalizing away the miracles despite their supposed Master Moses’ prophecy that another miracle-worker like him would come to lead them], how shall ye believe, if I tell you of heavenly things?
+- If I have told you earthly things, and ye believe not [demonstrated by rationalizing away the miracles despite their supposed Master Moses’ prophecy that another miracle-worker like him would come to lead them], how shall ye believe, if I tell you of heavenly things?
 No man hath ascended up to heaven, but he that came down from heaven, even the Son of man which is in heaven…

 - For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
 For God sent not his Seed of the Woman / Son into the world to condemn the world; but that the world through him might be saved.
 He that believed on him is not condemned:

 - but he that believeth not is condemned already, because he hath not believed in the name [Yeshua, which defines his attributes- Yahweh’s Savior] of the only begotten Son of God.
 And this is the condemnation, that light is come into the world, and men loved darkness rather than light, because their deeds were evil.

 - For every one that doeth evil hateth the light, neither cometh to the light, lest his deeds should be reproved.
 [Yeshua just condemned Nicodemus and the ruling Jews and negotiations failed.]”
 (John 3:1-20)